 Do unmarried couples have legal rights?

-Cohabitation on the Rise
+Cohabitation is on the rise

 When couples live together but aren't married or in a civil partnership, this is called cohabiting.
-Cohabiting couples don't have any legal recognition in England and Wales, but not all cohabiting couples realise this and may not be aware of what happens to assets if they separated.

 Legal protection for unmarried couples